 - Best puppy food: Great nutrition for healthy, growing dogs

 - Best raw dog food: The best options for raw diet revealed

-Nutritional Causes of Coprophagia
+Nutritional causes of Coprophagia

 In some cases, dogs eat feces because they’re hungry.
 If your dog has a voracious appetite for a variety of items, including food, feces, trash, and other items, this may be the case.
 Excessive hunger in dogs can have a number of potential causes.

 Perhaps your dog is simply not being fed enough calories in a day.
 Check the label of your dog’s food to be sure that you are feeding according to the label recommendations.
-If your dog is highly active or athletic, he may even require more food that the label recommends.
+If your dog is highly active or athletic, he may even require more food than the label recommends.
 If your dog currently eats one large meal per day, consider splitting the food into two or three smaller meals, so your dog has a shorter gap between meals.

 Some dogs are constantly hungry, despite receiving an adequate quantity of food.
 If this appears to be the case, talk to your veterinarian.
 This is especially important if the increased hunger is a new problem in an older dog.

-Behavioral Causes of Coprophagia
+Behavioral causes of Coprophagia